cnunciato/fun-with-jenkins/README.md

 POST /pipeline-model-converter/toJson
 ```

-This endpoint is typically used for [pipeline validation](https://www.jenkins.io/doc/book/pipeline/development/#linter), but it can be used just as easily for converting `Jenkinsfile`s into Buildkite pipelines. ✨
+This endpoint is usually used for [pipeline validation](https://www.jenkins.io/doc/book/pipeline/development/#linter), but it can be used just as easily for converting `Jenkinsfile`s into Buildkite pipelines. ✨

 You can call the `pipeline-model-converter` endpoint directly with `curl` if you like: